-- 1. Inflation: Unless pay grows at least as fast as consumer prices grow, employees will experience a reduction in their standard of living.
-There may be times when pay increases lag or exceed inflation, but over the long term, labor market forces may require an employer to maintain its employees' standards of living. - As discussed earlier in this report, we are recommending that the assumed rate of inflation be reduced from 3.00% to 2.75% per annum.
-This inflation component is used as part of the salary increase assumption. - Real "Across the Board" Pay Increases: These increases are typically termed 2. productivity increases since they are considered to be derived from the ability of an organization or an economy to produce goods and services in a more efficient manner.
+1. Inflation: Unless pay grows at least as fast as consumer prices grow, employees will experience a reduction in their standard of living.
+There may be times when pay increases lag or exceed inflation, but over the long term, labor market forces may require an employer to maintain its employees' standards of living.

+As discussed earlier in this report, we are recommending that the assumed rate of inflation be reduced from 2.75% to 2.50% per annum.
+This inflation component is used as part of the salary increase assumption.

+2. Real "Across the Board" Pay Increases: These increases are typically termed productivity increases since they are considered to be derived from the ability of an organization or an economy to produce goods and services in a more efficient manner.
 As that occurs, at least some portion of the value of these improvements can provide a source for pay increases.
 These increases are typically assumed to extend to all employees "across the board".
-The State and Local Government Workers Employment Cost Index produced by the Department of Labor provides evidence that real "across the board" pay increases have averaged about 0.3% - 0.7% annually during the last ten to twenty years.
+The State and Local Government Workers Employment Cost Index produced by the Department of Labor provides evidence that real "across the board" pay increases have averaged about 0.5% - 0.8% annually during the last ten to twenty years.

-We also referred to the annual report on the financial status of the Social Security program published in June 2018.
+We also referred to the annual report on the financial status of the Social Security program published in August 2021.
 In that report, real "across the board" pay increases are forecast to be 1.2% per year under the intermediate assumptions.

-The real pay increase assumption is generally considered a more "macroeconomic" assumption, which is not necessarily based on individual plan experience.
+The real pay increase assumption is generally considered a more "macroeconomic" assumption that is not necessarily based on individual plan experience.
 However, recent salary experience with public systems in California as well as anecdotal discussions with plans and plan sponsors indicate lower future real wage growth expectations for public sector employees.
-We also note that for the Systems' active non-DROP and DROP members, the actual average inflation plus "across the board" increase (i.e., wage inflation) over the three-year period ending June 30, 2018 was 1.46% for the Employees and Fire & Police Systems members combined, which is lower than the change in CPI of 2.64% during that same period:
+We note that for the Systems' active non-DROP and DROP members, the actual average inflation plus "across the board" increase (i.e., wage inflation) over the three-year period ending June 30, 2021 was 3.47% for the Employees and Fire & Police Systems members combined, which is greater than the change in CPI of 2.60% during that same period:

 Valuation Date Actual Average Increase for active non-DROP and DROP members Actual Change in CPI

-June 30, 2016 -0.92% 1.85%
+June 30, 2019 4.12% 2.67%

-June 30, 2017 2.21% 2.79%
+June 30, 2020 3.98% 1.94%

-June 30, 2018 3.08% 3.29%
+June 30, 2021 2.31% 3.18%

-Three-Year Average 1.46% 2.64%
+Three-Year Average 3.47% 2.60%

-Considering these factors, we recommend maintaining the real "across the board" salary increase assumption at 0.50%.
-This means that the combined inflation and "across the board" salary increase assumption will decrease from 3.50% to 3.25%.
+Based on all of the above information, we recommend maintaining the real "across the board" salary increase assumption at 0.50%.
+This means that the combined inflation and "across the board" salary increase assumption will decrease from 3.25% to 3.00%.